-The school reports that up to 17 percent of its recent MBA grads have gone into healthcare or pharma roles.
+In recent years, the school has reported that up to 17 percent of its recent MBA grads have gone into healthcare or pharma roles.
 Recruiters have included pharmaceutical companies like Johnson & Johnson and GlaxoSmithKline.
 The school also puts on a range of healthcare-themed executive education courses.View School Profile

 Although CEIBS does not offer an MBA specialization in Healthcare, it does offer some relevant electives, including one called “Health Care: Economics and Industry.”
-Over 13 percent of the MBA class of 2020 went into the healthcare industry.
+In recent years, over 13 percent of school's MBA class has gone into the healthcare industry.
 The school hosts the CEIBS Healthcare Sector Research Centre, which produces research; and it runs a dual-degree MBA/MPH through a partnership with Johns Hopkins.View School Profile

 Generally, around 15 to 20 percent of St. Gallen MBAs go into the healthcare and pharmaceutical industries after graduation.
 Novartis recruits heavily from the school.
 The school hosts a “Center for Healthcare,” which produces relevant research and puts on healthcare-related executive education programs.View School Profile